code-shoily/elixir-diary-src/content/post/day-3.md

 +++

 ## Hello Again
 The past six month's been hectic at work and it's a pity I had little time for Elixir.
+And now version `1.4` is out, shame on me.
-Now this may not be the case anymore since I'm planning on hijacking some of Elixir greatness into my work mix.
+This may not be the case anymore since I'm planning on hijacking some of Elixir greatness to my work mix.

 And that's what I'm starting off after the hiatus... `Mix`